zmijevik/pgpool-online-recovery/README.md

 PS : When a node (master or slave) fails, pgpool still running and DBs remain available.
 Otherwise, pgpool will detach this node for data consistancy reasons.

 **streaming-replication.sh** : This script can be executed manually to synchronize a slave node with a given master node (master name/ip must be passed as argument to streaming-replication.sh).
 Otherwise, this same script is triggred be online-recovery.sh via ssh during failback process.

+**restart-streaming-replication.sh** : A quickie to restart the streaming replication between the master and slave node

 Installation
 ------------